websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installing-commerce-2.1-and-below/deploying-liferay-commerce-to-an-existing-liferay-installation.md

     2019-08-09 00:34:51.753 INFO  [main][ThemeHotDeployListener:108] 1 theme for minium-theme is available for use
     ```

+1. On first startup, execute a reindex to populate the Liferay Commerce default content; navigate to the _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.
+1. Click _Execute_ next to _Reindex all search indexes_.

 Liferay Commerce has been deployed and is ready for use.
 Store administrators can begin building a storefront and populating their catalog.

 ## Additional Information